Africa EENI Global Business School

 Benin is a member of the African and Malagasy Council for Higher Education (CAMES)

-French (Master International Business, Foreign Trade) Bénin Study, Master, Global Business, Foreign Trade, Portuguese Benim Study a Master International Business in Spanish Benín
+Trade and Business in Africa (French) Bénin Study, Master, Global Business, Foreign Trade, Portuguese Benim Study a Master International Trade in Spanish Benín

 (c) EENI Global Business School We do not use cookies